neoforged/Documentation/docs/resources/server/recipes/custom.md

     // Saves a recipe using the given RecipeOutput and key.
 This method is defined in the RecipeBuilder interface.
     @Override
     public void save(RecipeOutput output, ResourceKey<Recipe<?>> key) {
-        // Build the advancement.
+        // Create the recipe.
-        Advancement.Builder advancement = output.advancement()
-                .addCriterion("has_the_recipe", RecipeUnlockedTrigger.unlocked(key))
-                .rewards(AdvancementRewards.Builder.recipe(key))
-                .requirements(AdvancementRequirements.Strategy.OR);
-        this.criteria.forEach(advancement::addCriterion);
-        // Our factory parameters are the result, the block state, and the ingredient.
-        RightClickBlockRecipe recipe = new RightClickBlockRecipe(this.inputState, this.inputItem, this.result);
+        RightClickBlockRecipe recipe = new RightClickBlockRecipe(
+            RecipeBuilder.createCraftingCommonInfo(this.showNotification),
+            new RightClickBlockRecipe.BlockBookInfo(
+                RecipeBuilder.determineCraftingBookCategory(this.category),
+                this.group
+            ),
+            this.inputState,
+            this.inputItem,
+            this.result
+        );

-        // Pass the id, the recipe, and the recipe advancement into the RecipeOutput. output.accept(key, recipe, advancement.build(key.location().withPrefix("recipes/")));
+        // Pass the id, recipe, and the recipe advancement into the RecipeOutput. output.accept(key, recipe, this.advancementBuilder.build(output, key, this.category));
     }
 }
 ```